-Our safeguarding analysis has shown that our main concerns are in the area of obtaining early help for families in need.
-As a school we pride ourselves on an open door policy with families and knowing all our families well to develop very close working relationships.
-This enables the school to intervene and seek early help when required to do so via Compass Support.
+Our safeguarding analysis has shown that our main concerns are in the area of early help for families in need.
+As a school we pride ourselves on an open door policy with families, and the close working relationships with families allows the school to help support when the need arises.